bryanlihp/FFmpeg_build/README.md

     * which link
     * which yasm-<version>-win32 or yasm-<version>-win64.exe
 ### Get FFmpeg source code
-  Copy FFmpeg Assuming path to FFmpeg source code is ../FFmpeg,

 ../FFmpeg/configure --prefix=stage --toolchain=msvc --arch=x86 (or amd64 for 64) --enable-yasm --enable-asm --disable-debug --enable-static --extra-cflags='-MT' !!!!--extra-cflags='-MT' is necessary as we want to use Libcmt.lib not msvcrt.lib